run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/backend.md

 ### Enable Forgot Password (optional)

-To suppot the *Forgot password* functionality, follow the steps below.
+To support the *Forgot password* functionality, follow the steps below.

 * Go to `runai.<domain>/auth` and Log in.
 * Under `Realm settings`, select the `Login` tab and enable the `Forgot password` feature.